 The mandatory full conversion and/or exchange for all bondholders took place on December 30, 2012.
-The conversion and/or exchange ratio was set at €2.65 per share.
+The conversion and/or exchange was set at €2.65 per share.
 The transaction increased equity by €278 million.

-Preference share exchange
+Preference share swap

-January 31, 2012 marked the end of the period for accepting the exchange of preference shares for subordinated bonds and mandatorily convertible and/or exchangeable subordinated bonds, at a total nominal value of €4,820 million, with a final take-up of 98.41%.
+January 31, 2012 marked the end of the period for accepting the swap of preference shares for subordinated bonds and mandatorily convertible and/or exchangeable subordinated bonds, at a total nominal value of $\xi$ 4,820 million, with a final take-up of 98.41%.

-On February 9, 2012, CaixaBank acquired the preference shares needed to carry out the exchange, and the €3,374 million and €1,446 million of subordinated bonds and mandatorily convertible and/or exchangeable subordinated bonds, respectively, were issued.
+On February 9, 2012, CaixaBank acquired the preference shares needed to carry out the swap, and the subordinated bonds and mandatorily convertible and/or exchangeable subordinated bonds were settled in the amounts of $\leq$ 3,374 million and $\leq$ 1,446 million, respectively.

 On May 22, 2012, the CaixaBank Board of Directors resolved to modify certain terms and conditions of the mandatorily convertible and/or exchangeable subordinated bonds.
-The modifications were intended to make the conversion, which is now optional every six months until December 30, 2015, more flexible and to increase the nominal rate of interest from 6.5% to 7% per annum.
+The modifications were intended to make the conversion more flexible, enable its deferral every six months to December 30, 2015 and increase the nominal rate of interest from 6.5% to 7% per annum.

-In the first partial voluntary exchange/conversion period (June 15 - June 29), CaixaBank received 1,078 applications for the conversion and/or exchange of 59,339 bonds.
+In the first partial voluntary swap/conversion period (June 15 - June 29), CaixaBank received 1,078 applications for conversion and/or swap, corresponding to 59,339 bonds.
 Based on the bond conversion and/or exchange price (€3.862), this equals a total of 1,536,034 CaixaBank shares.

-In view of the bonus share issues carried out through the CaixaBank Scrip Dividend program, and in application of the anti-dilution mechanism provided for in the issue prospectus, on November 29, 2012 CaixaBank announced the modification of the conversion and/or exchange price to €3.70 per share.
-This rate will be applied in the second partial voluntary exchange and/or conversion period opened on December 13, 2012.
+In view of the bonus share issues carried out through the CaixaBank Scrip Dividend Program, and in application of the anti-dilution mechanism provided for in the issue prospectus, on November 29, 2012 CaixaBank announced the modification of the conversion and/or swap price to €3.70 per share.
+This rate will be applied in the second partial voluntary swap and/or conversion period opened on December 13, 2012.

-Ownership interest in Sociedad de Gestión de Activos Procedentes de la Reestructuración Bancaria, S.A.
+• Participation in Sociedad de Gestión de Activos Procedentes de la Reestructuración Bancaria, S.A.
 (SAREB)